How Tai Chi Calms Anxiety and Resets the Amygdala

 Your body learns how to stop anxiety at the source.

 The vagus nerve controls the parasympathetic nervous system.
-It has something called the vagal brake, which slows the heart and calms the body after stress.
+It has a vagal brake, which helps slow the heart and return the body to calm after stress.

-In chronic anxiety, the vagal brake becomes weak.
-The body cannot return to calm efficiently, which leads to:
+In chronic anxiety, the vagal brake becomes weak, leading to:

 Tai Chi strengthens the vagal brake.